-- The College shall have a Disciplinary Committee consisting of President as Chairperson, Deans, concerned Head of Department, Student Service Officer, Chief Councilor and student councilor of concerned hostel. - 2.
+- The College shall have a Disciplinary Committee consisting of President as Chairperson, Deans, Student Service Officers, Head of student representatives, and student councilor of the concerned hostel. - 2.
 The committee shall make its decisions based purely on the general interest and integrity of the college. - 3.
 The committee shall ensure proper justice on all offences as may be committed by the students across all students. - 4.
-The committee, in the interest and integrity of the college, shall take appropriate action against the defaulting Student based on the nature and/or degree of breach committed.

-- 5. In case of emergency and if required by circumstances, any other faculty/staff may also be included as member. - 6.
+The committee, in the interest and integrity of the college, shall take appropriate action against the defaulting Student based on the nature and/or degree of breach committed. - 5.
+In case of emergency and if required by circumstances, any other faculty/staff may also be included as member. - 6.
 The committee, in the general interest of the college, may - 7.
 Change, in part or whole, the above rules to suit the prevailing needs of the college; - 8.
-Take actions on matters not included in this rule but affects the general interest of the college; - The committee shall inform the concerned parents/guardians over the phone/fax (if possible) as soon as possible in case of suspension and termination and send a copy of the decision.
-For the rest of the cases, only the copy of the decision may be sent. - Defaulting students shall put petitions to Grievance Committee immediately after Disciplinary committee decisions are passed for further clarification.
+Take actions on matters not included in this rule but affects the

+- general interest of the college; - The committee shall inform the concerned parents/guardians over the phone/fax (if possible) as soon as possible in case of suspension and termination and send a copy of the decision.
+For the rest of the cases, only the copy of the decision may be sent.